Pingu1337/wow_auto_backup/readme.md

 # wowAutoBackup

-_wowAutoBackup is a tool for automatically backup AddOns/WTF directories to avoid losing things like WeakAuras in case of file corruption._
+_wowAutoBackup is a tool used to automatically backup AddOns/WTF directories to avoid losing things like WeakAuras in case of file corruption._

 <center>
 <img src="assets/icon.svg" alt="drawing" width="300"/>